chijioke-ibekwe/raven/README.md

 - Allows you to seamlessly combine the best attributes of your favourite notification providers without any hassles.
 E.g Sendgrid dynamic template creation tool and Amazon SES servers.

-Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, SMS notifications through Vonage, as well as database/in-app notifications.
+Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, SMS notifications through Vonage and Twilio, as well as database/in-app notifications.
 More providers are gradually being integrated.

 ## 🏁 Getting Started <a name = "getting_started"></a>